Ira B. Thompson

 Thompson married Eugenia Marie Little in 1917.
 They had one child, Mary Eugenia.
-He was an active community member, sitting on the state athletic commission, Luverne's education board, founding the Lurverne Bank and Trust Company, and serving as a member in the local Lion's Club, Red Cross and American Legion.
+He was an active community member, sitting on the state athletic commission, Luverne's education board, founding the Luverne Bank and Trust Company, and serving as a member of the local Lion's Club, Red Cross and American Legion.
 He also taught Sunday school at his church for over 30 years.
 He died in 1973 in Luverne.